-Level 2 intervention- Verbal prompting by staff- If a staff member witnesses a student engaging in a behavior that is unacceptable but does not pose a danger to the community (i.e. disrupting the learning environment), the staff member will verbally prompt student to stop the unacceptable behavior.
+Level 1 intervention- Verbal prompting by peers/staff- If a student or staff member witnesses another student engaging in a behavior that is unacceptable but does not pose a danger to the community (i.e. disrupting the learning environment), the witness will attempt prompt the student to stop the unacceptable behavior.

-Level 3 intervention- Verbal warning - If a student continues to engage in behavior that is unacceptable but does not pose a danger to the community, staff may issue a verbal warning.
+Level 2 intervention- Verbal warning - If a student continues to engage in behavior that is unacceptable but does not pose a danger to the community, staff will issue a verbal warning.

-Level 4 intervention - Group Separation - If a student has failed to respond to level 1, 2, or 3 intervention, the student may be asked to separate from the group to an area that is away from students but that allows the student to remain engaged in the lesson.
+Level 3 intervention - Group Separation - If a student has failed to respond to level 1 or 2 intervention, the student may be asked to separate from the group to an area (i.e. change of seat) that allows the student to remain engaged in the lesson.